-What’s really getting in the way of work performance and motivation?
-Are your employees able but not willing?
+What gets in the way of work performance?
+What destroys motivation?
+Are your employees able to perform but not willing?
 Or are they willing but not able?

 Engagement.
 This management buzzword refers to an employee’s willingness to do things such as come in early and stay behind doing work for the company.
 When companies measure engagement, they want to determine employee’s level of commitment to the job/company.
 So they look at the levels of performance and motivation.

 While measuring levels of engagement can help predict turnover, absenteeism and other elements affecting productivity, it does not give an indication of the root cause of the problem.
-This is mainly because lack of engagement is merely a symptom.
-So, knowing the degree of disengagement will neither pinpoint where the problem lies nor lead to its solution.
+This is mainly because lack of engagement is just a symptom.
+So, knowing the level of disengagement will neither pinpoint where the problem is nor lead to its solution.

 How to deal with lack of motivation at work